chef/chef-web-docs/chef_master/source/resource_package.rst

    .. tag resources_common_package_yum_cache

    Yum automatically synchronizes remote metadata to a local cache.
-Chef Infra Client creates a copy of the local cache, and then stores it in-memory during the Chef Infra Client run.
-The in-memory cache allows packages to be installed during the Chef Infra Client run without the need to continue synchronizing the remote metadata to the local cache while the Chef Infra Client run is in-progress.
+Chef Infra Client creates a copy of the local cache, and then stores it in-memory during a Chef Infra Client run.
+The in-memory cache allows packages to be installed during a Chef Infra Client run without the need to continue synchronizing the remote metadata to the local cache while the Chef Infra Client run is in-progress.

    .. end_tag